 When I visited Japan last year, I could not pass by a bakery without walking in.
 The aroma of freshly baked goods was just too enticing to ignore.
 Although each bakery had their own set of unique pastries, one bread commonly found among them was the melon pan.
 Melon pan is a bread that looks like a melon but deceivingly, does not taste like melon.
 It can also be found in Taiwanese, Chinese and Latin American bakeries (heard of conchas?)
 Keeping this in mind, I decided to make my own version of melon pan, fusing it with a classic American dessert, the strawberry shortcake.
 Here are strawberry shortcake melon pans with macerated strawberries and rosewater whipped cream for the win!

 **Helpful tips and common mistakes

-Like all breads, this recipe can be a bit challenging.
-Not only do you have to prepare the dough, you have to make the strawberry cookie dough topping, macerated strawberries and whipped cream.
+Like all bread, this recipe can be a bit challenging.
+Not only do you have to prepare the dough, but you also have to make the strawberry cookie dough topping, macerated strawberries, and whipped cream.
 Don’t worry, once you’re finished baking, you’ll be glad you took on the challenge!